SNPeek: Side-Channel Analysis for Privacy Applications on Confidential VMs: Defining Side-Channel Privacy Attacks

 Here, we formalize how an attacker in the CVM threat model can recover information about sensitive inputs using side channels \cite{coco}.
 This includes personal attributes that are processed by software running in the CVM (e.g., location, webpage visits), not just cryptographic keys.

 We assume a shared cloud environment where the hypervisor and other VMs are untrusted.
 Figure~\ref{fig:threat-model} shows the structure of a CVM-based data analysis system.
 Data and/or custom queries are ingested from \emph{input providers}, also known as \emph{users}.
 An untrusted \emph{service provider}---the party operating the data analysis service---seeks to reconstruct more information about the inputs than what is contained in the output.
 We use the term \emph{attacker} as a short synonym for the service provider.
 We assume no collusion between the service provider and the hardware manufacturer.
-Additionally, only in Section~\ref{sec:udf}, we also assume that the attacker can provide custom queries to the protected key-value service.
+In Section~\ref{sec:udf}, we extend the model to assume that the attacker can provide custom queries to the protected key-value service.

 {\em Sybils}~\cite{sybilattack} are a significant feature in our model.
 We do not assume public key infrastructure free from the influence of the service provider, which means the attacker can generate fake identities to take over a service: they can inject maliciously-generated inputs, and suppress honest inputs.
 Sybil attacks in distributed data analysis are a known issue, particularly in the context of federated learning~\cite{eichner2024confidential}.
 The attacks we design reaffirm this deep challenge.
+However, we acknowledge a practical limitation against hardened systems using third-party privacy gateways~\cite{apple_requestflow}.
+To guarantee a victim's input is routed to a compromised machine for side-channel analysis, an \emph{attacker} must collude with the gateway, as monitoring all endpoints is undesirable.
+This countermeasure is thus effective against \emph{attackers} when the external party gateway remains uncompromised.

-Like previous work on software-based attacks, we leave physical attacks out the scope \cite{badramsp25,chen2021voltpillager}, assuming appropriate physical security is in place.
+Like previous work on software-based attacks, we leave physical attacks out of the scope \cite{badramsp25,chen2021voltpillager}, assuming appropriate physical security is in place.
 Likewise, we exclude CPU bugs such as transient-execution attacks~\cite{Vanbulck2018foreshadow,Schwarz2019ZL,VanSchaik2019RIDL,moghimi2023downfall} and CacheWarp~\cite{zhang2024cachewarp}, and software-based fault attacks like Rowhammer~\cite{Kim2014} and Plundervolt~\cite{Murdock2019plundervolt}.
 We also assume that all applications are protected against rollback attacks, and therefore, honest client contributions cannot be duplicated or replayed by the attacker without aborting the application.

 We sketch the steps of a generic data-analysis service by breaking it into an \emph{offline} and \emph{online} phase.
 The offline phase describes what happens before any interactions.

 \textbf{Offline phase}: \begin{compactenum} \item \underline{Input Preparation}: The input providers generate their inputs.
 The attacker does not know any target's input with complete certainty, but might have some prior knowledge; we model that input as being drawn from a probability distribution known to the attacker.